sdolard/sublime-jsrevival/README.md

 Requirements
 -------------

+- node, and make sure node has been added to PATH
-- java, and make sure java has been added to PATH
+- jsrevival, and make sure jsrevival has been added to PATH

 Installation
 -------------